followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/010 Data Binding/25 Custom Sources/10 Load Data.md

                     key: "Group 1_1_1",
                     summary: [8, 2, 10],
                     // This is a group of the deepest hierarchy level (isExpanded: false),
-                    // therefore, you need to return the following fields
+                    // therefore, you need to return only the count of data rows, while the "items" field should hold null
                     items: null,
                     count: 3        // The count of data rows in the current group ]